dk872/javasoftware-lab3/README.md

 - Handling invalid input values for type, brand, color, size, and price.
 - Verifying `equals()` and `hashCode()` methods for object comparison.
 - Testing `toString()` output contains all fields.
-- Sorting arrays of Clothing objects by price (ascending) and size (descending).
+- Sorting arrays of Clothing objects by type (ascending) and brand (descending).
 - Finding identical objects in an array and handling non-existent objects.
 - Combined operations: sorting and then searching for an identical object.